Find Grad Schools

 3 Yearly Graduations

 San Francisco State University comes in at #7 on our list of the most popular colleges offering master's degrees in marine science.
 Roughly 27,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 3 people received their master's degree in marine science from SFSU.
-About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #7